America's Most Affordable Seaside Towns Are Perfect For Retirement

 Surfside Beach, South Carolina has a balanced cost of living

 Surfs up in Surfside Beach, South Carolina, where Realtor.com places the median listing price of a home in September 2025 at $365,000.
-As per the Federal Bank of St. Louis, the median sales price of homes in the U.S. as of July 2025, is $410,800, meaning Surfside Beach offers a discount of $45,800 below the national median.
-Where rent is concerned, ZillowRentals reports the national average is $2,005 per month as of October 16, 2025.
-For the same period, the average rent in Surfside Beach is $1,600 per month, potentially saving retirees upwards of $400 on rent.
-The town's cost of living, as per Payscale, is 7% lower than the national average.
-Bolstered by housing costs 29% lower than the national average, transportation costs 7% below the national average, and healthcare priced 4% below the national average, it's balanced out by groceries 4% higher than the national average and utilities 17% above the national average.
+As per the Federal Bank of St. Louis, the median sales price of homes in the U.S., as of July 2025, was $410,800, meaning Surfside Beach offers a discount of $45,800 below the national median.
+Where rent is concerned, ZillowRentals reports the national average is $2,005 per month, as of mid-October 2025.
+During that same period, the average rent in Surfside Beach was $1,600 per month, potentially saving retirees upwards of $400 on rent.
+Plus, the town's cost of living, per Payscale, is 7% lower than the national average, while transportation costs are 7% lower, and healthcare is priced 4% lower.
+These more than make up for the fact that groceries are 4% higher than the national average and utilities are 17% higher.

-Aside from two miles of ocean, you can entertain yourself by fishing off the pier, enjoying the parks, or getting to know some of your 4,000 neighbors living in the affordable housing along the beach.
-If you're put off by the slightly higher cost of groceries or the jump in utilities, but you still like the idea of living in the state, this city in South Carolina has a cost of living almost 7% lower than the national average and could be another great fit.
+Aside from two miles of ocean, you can also entertain yourself by fishing off the city's pier, enjoying public parks, or getting to know some of your 4,000 neighbors living along the beach.
+If you're put off by the slightly higher cost of groceries or utilities, but you still like the idea of living in the state, you might consider this artsy South Carolina town with a low cost of living.

 Corpus Christi, Texas is the perfect place to work on your swing

 Corpus Christi is a laid back town in Texas near the Gulf of Mexico that makes for a great retirement destination, largely thanks to the lower cost of living.
-Right off the bat, as per Payscale, the cost of living in Corpus Christi, Texas, is 11% lower than the national average.
+Right off the bat, per Payscale, the cost of living in Corpus Christi, Texas, is 11% lower than the national average.
 This tracks across all metrics except utilities, which are 10% higher than the national average.
-However, pricey electric bills don't negate transportation, groceries, and housing costs 5%, 6%, and 22% lower than the national average, respectively.
-A median rent of $1,222 per month is a significant discount from the national average, proving that you don't need to be a homeowner to enjoy the low cost of living in Corpus Christi.
+However, pricey electric bills don't negate transportation, groceries, and housing costs that are 5%, 6%, and 22% lower than the national average, respectively.
+A median rent of $1,222 per month is a significant discount from the national average, proving that you don't need to be a homeowner to enjoy the area.

-Enjoy unusually affordable healthcare in Port Richey, Florida
+Enjoy unusually affordable assisted living in Port Richey, Florida

 In 2023, Florida was considered one of the best states in which to retire.
-While the jury is out on whether that's still the case, you can rest assured that, where cost is concerned at least, Port Richey still lives up to the state's old reputation.
-The median listing price of homes in this suburb, as per Realtor.com, is $254,300.
-With an average rent of $1,726 according to Zillow, retirees could save tons on rent or mortgages compared to the national average prices.
-That could mean hundreds or thousands of dollars per year you can put toward your retirement, and thanks to its location in a state without income tax — including taxes on retirement income — you'll have more money to spend when you choose to.
+While the jury is out on whether that's still the case, you can rest assured that, where cost is concerned, Port Richey lives up to the state's old reputation.
+The median listing price of homes in this suburb, per Realtor.com, is $254,300.
+With an average rent of $1,726, as of October 2025, according to Zillow, retirees could save tons on rent or mortgages compared to the national average prices.
+That could mean hundreds or even thousands of dollars per year you could instead put toward your retirement.
+And, thanks to its location in a state without income tax — including taxes on retirement income — you'll have more money to spend.
 If you want to leave your home to a child or relative, you will also have the perk of no estate taxes on inheritance.
-According to Ownwell, the median annual property tax in the U.S. as of April 2025 was $2,400.
-In Port Richey, it's $1,801, a difference of just under $600 per year.
+According to Ownwell, the median annual property tax in the U.S., as of April 2025, was $2,400, however, in Port Richey, it is $1,801, a difference of just under $600 per year.

 While age can come with healthcare concerns, according to A Place For Mom, the cost of assisted living in Port Richey — $3,791 per month — will cost you significantly less than the national average of $4,701, and is even cheaper than the state average.